divinecuration/divinecuration.github.io/_posts/2020-10-08-thoughts-nRx.md

 <br />
 <p style="text-align: center;">12.</p>

 <p markdown="1" style="text-align: center;">In Freinacht's model the transition from money capital to social capital represents such a virtualisation.
-The Fisherian criticism of this is that their decoupling is an illusion.
-Precisely because it is a prestige game, access to the marketplace of social capital is limited: its entry fee is money capital.
+The Fisherian critique is that the decoupling is an illusion.
+Precisely because it is a prestige game, access to the marketplace of social capital is limited, and its entry fee is none other than money capital.
 The market exchange of social value is therefore conditioned indirectly by money value---Freinacht's model ultimately cannot work, for the same reasons that trickle-down economics cannot work.</p>

 <br />
 <p style="text-align: center;">13.</p>